Saving the Guinea Hogs: The Recovery of the American Homestead Breed

 When Cathy's research brought her in contact with rare genetic bloodlines not preserved during the formation of the American Guinea Hog Association (AGHA) in 2006, she worked with a network of women to obtain these genetics and work with the registry to add valuable genetic diversity to the national herd.

 Cathy takes what she has learned from her contacts with these breeders and focuses on strategies to preserve this breed and its distinct family bloodlines.
 Readers are encouraged to become active in the breed association and register their hogs to monitor their genetics and relatedness.
-Cathy states that she wants these hogs to still thrive in the year 2120 for the enjoyment of her great grandchildren.
-These homestead hogs are survivors worth preserving for future generations!

 Copyright 2019, Softcover, 220 pages